Aliases for GP1BA Gene

 GeneCards Summary for GP1BA Gene

-GP1BA (Glycoprotein Ib (Platelet), Alpha Polypeptide) is a Protein Coding gene.
-Diseases associated with GP1BA include von willebrand disease, platelet-type and nonarteritic anterior ischemic optic neuropathy.
-Among its related pathways are Hemostasis and amb2 Integrin signaling.
+GP1BA (Glycoprotein Ib Platelet Alpha Subunit) is a Protein Coding gene.
+Diseases associated with GP1BA include von willebrand disease, platelet-type and bernard-soulier syndrome, type a2.
+Among its related pathways are Platelet activation, signaling and aggregation and Formation of Fibrin Clot (Clotting Cascade).
 GO annotations related to this gene include thrombin receptor activity.

 UniProtKB/Swiss-Prot for GP1BA Gene